 1. Bus students will be in the gym and load as the busses arrive.
-Students are checked off on the list that they are on the bus.

-Half-Day Kindergarten Pick-up
+Half-Day Pick-up

 - 1. All vehicles enter the parking lot from 4th Street. - 2.
 Vehicles line up starting at the main entrance steps. - 3.
 Staff members will be outside to identify the students being picked up by each vehicle. - 4.
-Vehicles will be required to have a family name tag in the passenger side window for easy recognize. - a.
-Two tags for each family will be provided by the school. - Staff members will call into the school the names of those being picked up. a.
-3-4 vehicles will be called at a time. - 6.
-Staff will direct the students in the front entrance area awaiting each vehicle. - 7.
-Once all students for the vehicle are assembled, they may enter the vehicle. - 8.
-The vehicle will stay in-line until the one in front of it has left. - 9.
+Vehicles will be required to have a family name tag at the passenger side window for easy identification. - 5.
+Staff will direct the students in the front entrance area awaiting each vehicle. - 6.
+Once all students for the vehicle are assembled, staff will direct them to the vehicle. - 7.
+The vehicle will stay in-line until the one in front of it has left. - 8.
 This process will continue until all students are picked up.
-Children may not leave the school with another adult (grandparent, aunt, neighbor, etc.) without notification from a parent/guardian.
-We will not change a child's dismissal routine without permission by a parent/guardian.
-DO NOT ask that your child relay the message to their teacher.